post_apocalypse_story/02-Unlikely_Encounter-Annie...

 <p>

-... and apparently it is the source of the beep sound.
+... and, apparently, that is the source of the beep sound.
 She had never

 used one before but taking a quick look can&apos;t hurt &ndash; and

 besides, this beeping is slowly getting on her nerves.
-She walks up to
+She begins

 </p>